Audrey-netizen/fashion_fundamentals_for_trans_fems/general_guides/ffftf1_basics.md

 that if you’re absolutely clueless about colour as a fashion concept, black is the hardest one to mess up.
 So this is the most absolute basic lesson.

+## White

-But for the people who want more variety in their wardrobe, we can move on to other colours.
+Now for the people who want more variety in their wardrobe, we can move on to other colours.
 Well sort of, first let’s cover white and grey.
 White is… good, but yknow it gets dirty.
 And that’s a big deal when/if we’re doing a whole-ass fashion overhaul, buying an item that will get dirty quickly is an awful idea